nikhil-omny/postman-docs/src/pages/docs/postman/launching-postman/postman-account.md

 ## Updating your username

-You can update your username at any time by [navigating to your settings](https://go.postman.co/settings/me), editing your username, and clicking **Save Changes**.
+You can update your username at any time by [navigating to your profile settings](https://go.postman.co/settings/me), editing your username, and clicking **Save Changes**.

 ## Resetting your password